VirtoCommerce/vc-module-customer-export-import/docs/Index.md

 1. The user opens root of Contact Module > click import
 2. Upload file >
-3. The system shows progress in the Upload CSV blade
+3. The system shows Uploaded CSV file
 4. The user opens uploaded file to preview > Click Import
 5. The system shows a popup with the text: "NUM contacts will be added according to linked organizations"
-6. The system creates new organizations if their OuterID not exist in the system
+6. The system creates new organizations if their Id and OuterID not exist in the system

+> You should select the type of CSV file (contact or organization) before browsing and uploading the file to the system

 ### Create contacts into organization

-1. The user opens Contact Module > Open Subcategory Sturbacks > click Import
+1. The user opens Contact Module > Open Name organization > click Import
 2. Upload file >
-3. The system shows progress in the Upload CSV blade
+3. The system shows Uploaded CSV file
 4. The user opens uploaded file to preview > Click Import
-5. The system shows a popup with the text: "NUM contacts will be added into Sturbacks organization"
+5. The system shows a popup with the text: "NUM contacts will be added into Name organization"
-6. The system creates new contacts into the Sturbacks organization
+6. The system creates new contacts into the Name organization

 ### Create accounts throught contact.csv import

 1. The user opens root of Contact Module > click import
 2. Upload file >
-3. The system shows progress in the Upload CSV blade
+3. The system shows Uploaded CSV file
 4. The user opens uploaded file to preview > Click Import
 5. The system shows a popup with text: "NUM contacts will be imported"
 6. The system creates accounts in relation to contact in the system